the5avage/car-website-scraping/README.md

 ## Rerun experiments

 To rerun the experiments one needs to execute the notebooks in the order indicated by the prefixes.
-First one needs to scrape data and generate questions with the chatgpt api.
-(This can be skipped since the text data is in the data/ directory).
+First one needs to scrape data and generate questions with the chatgpt api, with the scripts in src/01_data_acquisition (This can be skipped since the text data is in the data/ directory).
-Then data
+Then one can run the training (src/03_training_pipline).
+Training was done on a H100 with cuda12.
+The evaluation plots can be generated with the scripts in src/04_evaluation.

+The final app is contained in 05_car_alerts.
+Further information to run is in the [/src/05_car_alerts/README.md](/src/05_car_alerts/README.md).

 ## Project structure